 - How team communication skills improved after conflict

 Avoid stories where collaboration feels effortless.
+The difficult stakeholder interview question rewards the same kind of friction.
 Navigating tension is what makes teamwork examples credible.
+Our influence story guide shows how to build that tension into a persuasion answer.

 How to assess team strengths and weaknesses in your story

 Assessing team strengths and weaknesses shows judgment and self awareness, which interviewers value highly.
+Reading a team accurately also depends on attention to stakeholder incentives.
 This assessment helps them understand how you think about team dynamics rather than just outcomes.
+Team dynamics often break down because of conflicting stakeholder incentives rather than personality.

 When reflecting on your team, consider: